sundeepbassi/fun-ships/README.md

 - The player is given an option to input a number value for the grid board from 1 - 9.

-- The player is prompted again to input a numnber and this continue until either the player or computer wins or draws.
+- The player is prompted again to input a numnber and this will continue until either the player or computer wins or draws.

 ### Future Features